 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-You can use this plugin to create aggregator sites, or display all your online activity in one place.
+FeedWordPress can be used to create aggregator site (sites that combine and display posts from many different sources), or bring together all of your online activity in one place.

 For more details, go here: